-This period lasts 4 weeks.
-Students will be carefully monitored during this transition phase into the Secondary School.
+This is for students who are new to Miras.
+This period lasts 6 weeks.
+Students will be carefully monitored during this transition phase into the Miras learning community.

 Probation Period

 The probation period may be up to 3 months, depending on the outcomes of the admissions testing.
 At the end of the probation period, student's progress is reviewed at a meeting of teachers and the decision made whether to fully accept the student into the school, to extend the probation for up to an additional two months, or to recommend the student leaves the programme.
 The Secondary School Principal in agreement with the Head of School makes all final decisions on probation.